Christian Allard: Member of the Scottish Parliament

+Subsequent political activity

 Allard stood for election at the 2017 Aberdeen City Council election for the Torry/Ferryhill ward and took the 3rd seat with 910 1st preference votes.

 Allard was elected as a Member of the European Parliament for the Scotland constituency in the 2019 European Parliament election.
 He served as MEP until the 31 January 2020, when the Brexit process was completed.

-At the 2021 Scottish Parliament election, he was the second list candidate for the SNP in the North East.
+At the 2021 Scottish Parliament election, he was the second list candidate for the SNP in the North East.The party received 147,910 list votes (40.9%), but were again unsuccessful in winning any regional seats.

 Personal life

-Allard has raised three daughters in Scotland, and also now has four grandchildren.
+Allard has raised three daughters in Scotland, and also now has six grandchildren.